ByAziX/FireArmor-RKE-VM/RKE2/README.md

     EOF
     ```

-6. Run the following command to activate the environment variables:

-    ```
-    source /etc/profile.d/rke2.sh
-    ```

-7. Run the following command to check if the nodes are ready:
+6. Run the following command to check if the nodes are ready:

     ```
     kubectl get nodes -w